When you think about love, you may picture picnics in the park, holding hands and watching the sunset, and living happily ever after.

-The former group, the one that wrote about love, rated the foods as sweeter than the one who wrote about jealousy.
+The former group, the one that wrote about love, rated the foods as sweeter than the one that wrote about jealousy.

 In a similar experiment, participants were asked to write about love and jealousy again, but they were given water instead of candy.
 Once again, the group that described love, said that their water tasted sweet.

 6 – Love Makes You Lose Your Focus